tymyrddin/purple/source/docs/adversarial-ai/poisoning.md

 ### Diagnostic AI with altered training images

-A diagnostic imaging system trained on subtly altered images may consistently misclassify in ways that track specific targets rather than random error.
+Research suggests a diagnostic imaging system trained on subtly altered images may consistently misclassify in ways that track specific targets rather than random error.
 Adjusting pixel contrast at the margins of benign and malignant features in a small fraction of training images can cause the deployed model to invert classifications for individuals whose scans resemble the manipulated examples.
 The failure reads as ordinary model error and is attributed there first, not as a targeted